 According to Title 2, Chapter 16, Section 16.002 of the Texas Civil Practice and Remedies Code, plaintiffs have two years from the date of their injuries to file lawsuits.
-The statute of limitations applies to all personal injury cases including medical malpractice, as well as property damage and wrongful death claims.
+The statute of limitations applies to all personal injury cases, property damage, wrongful death claims.
 If an injury claim is against the state government, it must be filed within six months as per Tex.
 Civ.
 Prac. & Rem.
 Code section 101.101.

 Some states place damage caps on personal injury claims in light of the case type and what the damage requests involve.
 Texas is among those states, placing caps on non-economic medical malpractice damages only, such as pain and suffering.
 Non-economic damages are limited to $250,000 for individual defendants and $500,000 for multiple defendants.
 There are no damage caps applied to any other bodily harm cases in the state, allowing plaintiffs and their attorneys to ask for what they believe the former deserves.

 The Texas court system relies on modified comparative negligence laws to assign blame in personal injury cases.
 While comparative negligence states award damages to plaintiffs even if they are 99 percent at fault for accidents, modified comparative negligence states do not.
 A plaintiff must be at 49 percent to blame or less for the incident to receive damages.
 The percentage of blame the judge or jury ascribes to the plaintiff directly influences the amount of damages the individual collects.
 For example, if a legal professional asks for $30,000 on behalf of their client but the person is found 15 percent at fault for the accident, the plaintiff receives $4,500 less in bodily injury damages.